 - 1.1.
 Psychological Test: Meaning and history of psychological tests, Characteristics of psychological tests and their assumptions - 1.2.
-Classification of Psychological Tests : Classification based on the criterion of administrative conditions, scoring, time limit in producing the response, nature of contents of items and purpose objective - 1.3.
-Errors in Psychological Tests : Concept and types of errors, concept of true score, observed score and error score and their interrelationship, ethical issues in psychological testing : Ethical principles of American Psychological Association (APA)
+Classification of Psychological Tests: Classification based on the criterion of administrative conditions, scoring, time limit in producing the response, nature of contents of items - 1.3.
+Errors in Psychological Tests: Concept, types of errors, concept of true score, observed score and error score and the relationship between them, ethical issues in psychological testing: Ethical principles of American Psychological Association (APA)

-- 2.1.
-General Steps of Test Construction: Item writing Meaning of item and types of items, general guidelines for item writing - 2.2.
+2.1.
+General Steps of Test Construction: Item writing - Meaning of items and types of items, general guidelines for item writing

+- 2.2.
 Item Analysis: Meaning and purpose of item analysis, composing the items objective items, subjective items and response bias, item difficulty, item discrimination, inter-item correlation, item-total correlation and item-criterion correlation - 2.3.
-Norms: Meaning and types (Age norms, grade norms, Z-score norms, T-score norms and stanine score norms)
+Norms: Meaning and types (Age norms, Grade norms, Z-score norms, T-score norms and Stanine score norms)

 - 3.1.
 Reliability of a Test: Meaning, importance and types of reliability - 3.2.
-Methods of Establishing Reliability of a Test: Test-retest, Parallel-forms, Split-half, Rational equivalence - 3.3.
-Factors influencing reliability, methods of improving reliability of a test
+Methods of Establishing Reliability of a Test : Test-Retest, Parallel-Forms, Split-Half, Rational Equivalence - 3.3.
+Factors influencing reliability of a test, methods of improving reliability of a test

 - 4.1.
-Validity of a Test: Concept and importance, types of validity; Factors influencing validity of a test, relation of validity to reliability of a test - 4.2.
+Test Validity: Meaning and importance, types of validity; Factors influencing validity of a test, relation of validity to reliability of a test - 4.2.
 Tools of psychological testing and assessment - 4.3.
-Applications of Psychological Testing in Educational Setting : Guidance and counseling Testing of intelligence, aptitude, attitude and interest etc.
+Applications of Psychological Testing in Educational Setting : Guidance and counseling; Testing of intelligence, aptitude, attitude and interest etc.